 This sanding can also be done according to the thickness of the top layers.
 When the floor starts to look old, sanding and polish make it look new again.

 4. The Top Layer Can Be Re-finished

 After the sanding, we can refinish it to protect it and make it look new again.
 A damaged old floor requires regular maintenance.
-If you are the plan to changing your wood floor instead of refinishing it, it can be expensive for you.
+If you plan to change your wood floor instead of refinishing it, it can be expensive for you.
 Professional refinishing is less expensive than replacing it.

 5. Less Costly